core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {{-core-rd}}, DHCP or Router Advertisement options {{-dnr}}.
 Automatic configuration SHOULD only be done from a trusted source.

+TBD DNR Service Parameters + SVCB Resource Records (also see [#22](https://github.com/core-wg/draft-dns-over-coap/issues/22)):

+- `coap` Exists already in TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs registry {{?RFC8323}}
+- Never mandated for DTLS, also: how to distinguish CoAP over DTLS from CoAP over TLS in service parameters?
+- SVCB: Also needs to considering OSCORE/EDHOC

 When discovering the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.